-As many of you know, I’ve had five children in the last seven years.
+As many of you know, I’ve had six children in nine years.
 I’m certainly open to having more children in the future, but I feel like my body would benefit from a break from pregnancy/nursing, especially as I am working to overcome my autoimmune disease and heal my thyroid.

 Why Not Hormones?